 The no-action alternative is no mining, either because the project is abandoned by Flambeau Mining Co. or because the necessary permits are not granted.
-Flambeau Mining Co. does not have any employees in Wisconsin but would probably maintain its present temporary office in a company-owned house.
+Flambeau Mining Co. would probably maintain a temporary office in a company-owned house.
 Files and drawings would continue to be stored there as well as other project information and equipment.
 If no action is taken, the piezometer drill holes, soil borings and monitoring wells could be permanently abandoned and the sites graded and revegetated.
 The drill sites would eventually revert to forest or would become meadow or farmland.
 Permanently abandoning the drill holes would allow Flambeau Mining Co. to secure the release of its exploration bond.

-The alternative of not proceeding with the project will allow the current environmental resource trends and cultural processes to continue assuming no other significant change occurs.
+The alternative of not proceeding with the project would allow the current environmental resource trends and cultural processes to continue assuming no other significant change occurs.